JaredzG/Landing_Page/README.md

 # Landing_Page
-This is a non-responsive template webpage to apply beginner html and css skills.
+This is a template webpage to apply beginner html and css skills and responsive design.